Divya063/Algorithms-InterviewPrep/Problems/Strings [Easy].md

 ######Anagrams

 Write a method to decide if two strings are anagrams or not.
-An anagram is a word formed by rearranging the letters of another word, e.g., iceman is an anagram of cinema.
+An anagram is a word formed by rearranging the letters of another word, e.g., "iceman" is an anagram of "cinema".

 ######Finding Duplicates